arg289/FIGS/README.md

 <param ve-entity eid="Q36600"> <!-- The Hague -->

 ## First Cultivated Fruit
 _Ficus carica_, the common fig, is recognized by many to be the first fruit cultivated by humans.
 It has been used for food, medicine, and spirituality.
 Grown as a tree or a large shrub, the fig itself is not technically a fruit, but it’s a syconium.
 A syconium is a fleshy expansion of a stem with a hollow area within which many tiny flowers grow.
 These tiny flowers develop into tiny fruits.
-Therefore, the fig can be thought to be filled with many tiny fruits, rather than as a single fruit[^2] See the image to the right[^3].
+Therefore, the fig can be thought to be filled with many tiny fruits, rather than as a single fruit.
+See the image to the right[^3].

 <param ve-image
        url="https://radeecalcommunications.files.wordpress.com/2017/08/fig3.jpg">